ARTICLE

 The Economic Formula Driving Progress Across the Energy Transition

 Achieving the energy transition requires an enormous investment, and while progress has been made, we all agree that there is much more to do.
-The world is projected to fall short of its COP28 goal to triple renewable energy capacity by 2030 and keep global average surface warming below 1.5 degrees Celsius.
+Even with global commitments at forums to increase renewable energy capacity, current projections suggest we’re not on track to keep global average surface warming below 1.5 degrees Celsius.

 The Formula for Advancing the Energy Transition